smartarch/ML-DEECo/README.md

 ML-DEECo is a machine-learning-enabled component model for adaptive component architectures.
 It is based on DEECo component model, which features autonomic *components* and dynamic component coalitions (called *ensembles*).
 ML-DEECo allows exploiting machine learning in decisions about adapting component coalitions at runtime.

-The framework uses neural networks trained in a supervised manner.
-A simulation of the system is run to collect data used for training the neural network.
+The framework provides abstractions for getting predictions (estimates) about the future state of the system.
+It uses machine learning models trained in a supervised manner to obtain these predictions.
+A simulation of the system is run to collect data used for training the ML model.
 The simulation can then be run again with the trained model to see the impact of the learned model on the system.

 ## Contents